Anomalies, Renormalization Group Flows, and the a-Theorem in Six-Dimensional (1,0) Theories: Anomaly Matching in Six Dimensions

 As explained in~\cite{Ohmori:2014kda,Intriligator:2014eaa}, the 't Hooft anomalies on the tensor branch can be matched by a GS term in the effective Lagrangian,

 as long as the anomaly mismatch~$\Delta \CI_8$ is a sum of squares,

-The index~$I$ runes over the dynamical tensor multiplets.
-For our purposes, the four-forms~$X_4^I$ will always be linear combinations of the two-forms~$c_2(R)$ and~$p_1(T)$.
+The factor of~$\half$ is due to the fact that the~$B^I$ are self-dual two-form gauge fields (the index~$I$ runs over all dynamical tensor multiplets); see appendix~\ref{app} for a more detailed discussion.
+For our purposes, the four-forms~$X_4^I$ will always be linear combinations of~$c_2(R)$ and~$p_1(T)$.
 The matrix~$\Omega _{IJ}$ in~\eqref{SBwedgeX} and~\eqref{dixsq} is symmetric and positive definite.
 It determines the Dirac pairing between self-dual string sources that couple to the two-form gauge fields~$B^I$ residing in the tensor multiplets,\footnote{~Since the~$X_4^I$ act as sources for the tensors~$B^I$, they are constrained by Dirac quantization~\cite{Ohmori:2014kda,Intriligator:2014eaa}.
 These quantization conditions take a particularly simple form if one chooses a non-canonical normalization for the tensor multiplets (see for instance equation~(1.8) in~\cite{Intriligator:2014eaa}), which differs from the one used here.} as well as the kinetic terms of their superpartners.
 (Since the~$B^I$ have self-dual field strengths, they do not possess meaningful kinetic terms.)
 It will be convenient to work in a basis in which the tensor-multiplet scalars have canonically normalized kinetic terms, so that~$\Omega_{IJ} = \delta_{IJ}$.
 (This differs from the normalizations in~\cite{Ohmori:2014kda,Intriligator:2014eaa}; in particular, our equation~\eqref{dixsq} contains an additional factor of~$2 \pi$.)
 On a rank one tensor branch described by a single tensor multiplet we have~$\Omega = 1$ and

 where~$x, y$ are real coefficients.
 (The prefactor is chosen for later convenience and will be explained in section~\ref{sugra}.)
 Substituting into~\eqref{dixsq} and comparing with the general form of the anomaly polynomial in~\eqref{anomalyI} then leads to~\eqref{rk1square}.
 Note that the irreducible gravitational anomaly~$p_2(T)$ cannot be matched by GS mechanism, and hence it must take the same value in the UV and IR theories.